MDMAchine/coreml-model-conversion-script/README.md

 - MODELS_LOAD 	= Location of models (ckpt).
 - COMPRESSED_DUMP = Location where compressed files are sent.

-The initioal setup will ask you to update these parameters.
+The initital setup will ask you to update these parameters.

 ## Note: